JJiang28/UFmyMusicJiang/README.md

 2.  **Create Directories**:

-    -   **Server Files Directory**: Create a directory named `server_files` in the same directory as your server executable.
+    -   **Server Files Directory**: Create a directory named `server_files` and `client history` in the same directory as your server executable.
 Populate this directory with the files you want the server to share.
     -   **Client Files Directory**: Create a directory named `client_files` in the same directory as your client executable.
 The client will use this directory to store synchronized files.

 ## Compiling the Project